Yugenjr/ZeroDay-Innovaid/beautiful-react-ui/README.md

-# Beautiful React UI
+# Innovaid for SECE

-This project is a beautiful React UI application that demonstrates the use of functional components and TypeScript.
-It includes a simple button component and serves as a foundation for building more complex UIs.
+This project is the Innovaid campus utilities platform for Sri Eshwar College of Engineering (SECE).
+It's a comprehensive React application built with TypeScript that provides various campus services and utilities for students and administrators.

 ## Getting Started